-SYNTHESIZE: Combine concepts to develop a new idea, reach a new understanding, or create something new.
+SYNTHESIZE: Develop a new idea, reach a new understanding, or create something new.

 Ask these suggested guiding questions to use the strategy SYNTHESIZE:

-- How has what you learned allowed you to reach a new understanding?
+- How has what the students learned allowed them to reach a new understanding about the artwork?

 - Write a newspaper headline for the artwork that captures the most important elements of the artwork.